 But how do you create a space that is safe?
-How do you make an event that is truly inclusive, which prioritizes those marginalized even within marginalized communities?
-As the government’s consultation on reforming the UK's Gender Recognition Act closes on Friday, October 19, we spoke to the people behind five of London’s most inclusive events to ask how they ensure what they do remains safe, and truly—not just in a tokenistic sense—inclusive.
+How do you make an event that is truly inclusive, which prioritises those marginalised even within marginalised communities?
+As the government’s consultation on reforming the UK's Gender Recognition Act closes on Friday 19 October, we spoke to the people behind five of London’s most inclusive events to ask how they ensure what they do remains safe, and truly – not just in a tokenistic sense – inclusive.
 Because, no matter the outcome, it’s likely we’re going to carry on desperately needing exactly what these people provide.

 THE COCOA BUTTER CLUB

 The Cocoa Butter Club is a cabaret collective who run cabaret nights that centre Queer Bodies of Colour.
 They began because performers of colour needed a space to reclaim and explore their narrative about what bodies of colour in the arts are capable of.“In order to keep nights safe, our manifesto is declared at the beginning of each performance night, making our objectives clear to all attendees.
 We make it clear who the organisers are so if there is a problem people know who to approach and who the venue staff are.
 We always make sure we understand the venues we work with and their ethos to make sure they understand the importance of QTIPOC safety at an event like The Cocoa Butter Club.
 The Cocoa Butter Club hand pick each performer for the night which means we know the performers have the same values as us in terms of safety, respect and agency.
 We make it very clear that the space is an inclusive space for all audiences from all walks of life as long as they are there to support.